 Are you looking for something a bit different, a new challenge, a varied role?

-We are seeking to recruit Registered Band 5 Nurses, RMN and RNLD, to join our fantastic multi-disciplinary teams within the hospital, continuing to offer assessment, risk management, care and treatment to aid recovery and step down to lesser conditions of security.
+We are seeking to recruit a registered Clinical or Forensic Psychologist to join our fantastic multi-disciplinary teams within the hospital to provide assessment, risk management, care and treatment to aid recovery and further the patient journey.

-We are looking for enthusiastic, compassionate and highly motivated nurses to join our teams, in a challenging but rewarding role, to help reduce risk and make a difference to the lives of our patients.
+We are looking for an enthusiastic, compassionate and highly motivated psychologist to join our teams, in a challenging but rewarding role, to make a difference to the lives of our patients.

-- be committed and motivated to providing innovative care
+- Be committed to providing the highest standards of care

-We want to help our staff reach their full potential and are committed to providing the support, skills and development needed to succeed.
-This includes a supportive and strong health and well-being team, a developing staff voice group and a robust preceptorship package.About us
+We want to help our staff reach their full potential and are committed to providing the support, skills and development needed to success.
+This includes a supportive and strong health and well-being team.

 We have a huge variety of opportunities in our expansive Trust covering geographically from South Yorkshire, Nottinghamshire to Leicester, providing mental health inpatient and community services, community health services, forensic mental health services and secure prison healthcare across the East Midlands.